gabbuman/hha_prj/readme.md

-﻿# Iteration 1 Instructions
+﻿# Iteration 1
-The deployed application uses "http://142.58.2.141:8000/api/token/obtain" this endpoint on the client side to talk to the database.
-If trying to test login locally, please change this line in the Login.tsx file to "http://127.0.0.1:8000/api/token/obtain" to enable it.
+# Viewing and testing the application from a browser on a host SFU machine

-To create a locally user, got to "http://127.0.0.1:8000/api/user/" and enter a 'username' and a 'password.'
-It will send you the username back a response if successful.
-From there you can test login on the login page at "http://127.0.0.1:8000/login."
+- use the 'Chromium' browser because it is newer and properly renders the application

-Replace "127.0.0.1" with "142.58.2.141" if trying to interact with the virtual machine's exposed endport and vice versa if running the local version.
+- there is a default user created for testing login on the deployed application (username: nurse, password: hospital)

-# Running the project locally
+# Running the project locally via cloning
 Here are steps to run the local version
 - delete the db.sqlite3 file in "prj/hha_prj/"
 - install frontend dependencies with "npm i"